aimms/how-to/Articles/332/332-Explicit-Dantzig-Fulkerson-Johnson formulation.rst

 Every possible subset of ``s_Nodes`` is checked using binary counting.
 All subsets without the depot and with a minimum of two nodes will be created.
 A number is then added to the set ``s_SubsetNumber``.
 The binary parameter ``p01_Subsets`` indicates which nodes are in that subset.

-For example, if there are 5 nodes (i)

 - **line 15 - line 21**: 	The next subset (``s_CostumerSubset``) is generated using binary counting.
 - **line 6  - line 11**: 	If ``s_CostumerSubset`` contains at least two nodes, then that subset is added.
 - **line 13**: 				The procedure should stop when ``s_CostumerSubset`` contains all costumers.
 Because with binary counting, all the following subsets would contain the depot.